We use minimal analytics to improve the site. Is that okay?

 Available At: Amazon / Adorama / B&H

 For a timer remote, you will need the TC-80N3.
-This uses the same connection as the RS-80N3 and this works on the Canon R5 only and not the R6.
+This uses the same connection as the RS-80N3 and works only on the Canon R5, not the R6.

 You can go with a third-party remote here, but I’ve found the Canon remotes to always be superior.